-Opioid prescription medications have become more popular in the past two decades and due to their addictive potential have caused a major epidemic in the United States known as the Opioid Crisis, a problem which has led to the deaths of nearly 500,000 Americans since 1999 according to the Centers for Disease Control and Prevention (CDC).
-Opioid addiction is a serious public health problem in the United States and while both legislative action and drug rehabs in Orange County have stepped in to try and help, there is still a lot of work that needs to be done to counteract this opioid misuse.
+Opioid prescription medications have become more popular in the past two decades and, due to their addictive potential, have caused a major epidemic in the United States known as the Opioid Crisis.
+This problem has led to the deaths of nearly 500,000 Americans since 1999, according to the Centers for Disease Control and Prevention (CDC).
+Opioid addiction is a serious public health problem in the United States, and while both legislative action and drug rehabs in Orange County have stepped in to try and help, there is still a lot of work that needs to be done to counteract this opioid misuse.

 Before we take a look at how opiate addiction has affected the country and treatment options for those dealing with the problem, let’s first get a better understanding of what opioids and opioid addiction actually is.

 Opioids are a class of drug that affect the nervous system and attach to opioid receptors in the brain to produce pleasurable feelings and pain relief.
 Many opioid pain relievers are legally prescribed by healthcare providers to help patients with chronic pain management.